Overactive bladder: Diagnosis

 OAB causes similar symptoms to some other conditions such as urinary tract infection (UTI), bladder cancer, and benign prostatic hyperplasia (BPH).
 Urinary tract infections often involve pain and hematuria (blood in the urine) which are typically absent in OAB.
 Bladder cancer usually includes hematuria and can include pain, both not associated with OAB, and the common symptoms of OAB (urgency, frequency, and nocturia) may be absent.
 BPH frequently includes symptoms at the time of voiding as well as sometimes including pain or hematuria, and all of these are not usually present in OAB.
-Diabetes insipidus, which causes high frequency and volume, though not necessarily urgency.
+Diabetes insipidus causes high frequency and volume, though not necessarily urgency.